Efficient solution of symmetric eigenvalue problems from families of coupled systems

 where $B_1 = $ and $\vec{v}_k$'s are computed in Step~2.
-This formulation preserves most of the sparse structure of the linear systems~\eqref{SampleVectors}.
-In this article, all numerical tests were performed without paying attention to this issue. \end{remark}
+This formulation preserves most of the sparse structure of the linear systems~\eqref{SampleVectors} and is numerically stable when an interpolation point $\xi_i$ is close to $\mu_k$.
+All numerical experiments were performed without paying attention to this issue. \end{remark}

-Due to memory constraints, it is not feasible to store vectors $\vec{q}_{ij}$ in Step~3 or to explicitly construct $B \in \mathbb{R}^{n_2 \times (K+Nr)}$ in Step~4 when $n_2$ or $K+Nr$ are prohibitively large.
-This is the case, for example, in the $3D$ acoustic example problem in Section~\ref{sec:acoustic}.
+Due to memory constraints, it is not always feasible to store vectors $\vec{q}_{ij}$ in Step~3 or to explicitly construct $B \in \mathbb{R}^{n_2 \times (K+Nr)}$ in Step~4 when $n_2$ or $K+Nr$ is prohibitively large.
 In the construction of the method matrix, Step~5, only vectors $\vec{u}_1,\ldots,\vec{u}_{K_c}$ corresponding to the largest singular values of $RB$ are needed.
-More precisely, Steps~3 and 4 can be combined into iterative solution of the largest singular values of $RB$ and the corresponding vectors $\vec{u}_i$, using only action of $(R B) (RB)^T$ without storing $\vec{q}_{ij}$.
-Based of this information $K_c$ is fixed and method matrix $Q$ can be constructed.
-Subspace iteration is used for this purpose in Section~\ref{sec:acoustic}.
+Steps~3 and 4 can be combined into an iterative solution of the largest singular values of $RB$ and the corresponding vectors $\vec{u}_i$ using action of $(R B) (RB)^T$ without storing $\vec{q}_{ij}$.